 If there is inconsistency between this Policy and a provision of relevant legislation, the provisions of the relevant legislation will apply to the extent of the inconsistency.
 This Policy is applied in accordance with the laws of the relevant jurisdictions where TSEG operates.

-This Policy applies to all TSEG directors, executives, Team Members and contractors at all TSEG locations.
+This Policy applies to all TSEG executives, Team Members, or any person defined as an Eligible Whistleblower.

 TSEG's Purpose, Values and Principles